Remembering Al Young

 Young is survived by his wife, Vicki; son, Chase Young; daughter, Ashley Durant’ grandchildren Caden, Isa, Lilly, Peyton, Jacob, and Solomon’ daughter-in-law Kelly’ son-in-law Joel’ sister Connie Young Yu and her husband, John Yu; and many nieces, nephews, and cousins.

+According to his son, he was acutely aware of funding drying up for automotive and other shop classes, where many students really gained confidence and a sense of themselves.

-The family has started a Gofundme page for the Seattle Skills Center of the Seattle Public Schools.
+In his memory, and to honor his wishes, the family has started a Gofundme page for the Seattle Skills Center of the Seattle Public Schools.

-“Al Young… felt strongly that vocational education classes needed more funding and attention,” said Chase.
+“Al Young was a firm believer in public education.
+He felt strongly that vocational education classes needed more funding and attention,” said Chase.

 Any donations to honor his legacy and continue the work he pursued for a lifetime can be made at: https://bit.ly/3uS18dS